MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/text-block.md

 ![Text rendered in debug mode](images/text-block-rendering-performance.png)

+> [!CAUTION]
->**Caution**&nbsp;&nbsp;The color of text that is not on the fast path is not changed.
+> The color of text that is not on the fast path is not changed.
 If you have text in your app with its color specified as bright green, it is still displayed in bright green when it's on the slower rendering path.
 Be careful to not confuse text that is set to green in the app with text that is on the fast path and green because of the debug settings.

 ## Formatting text

 Although the Text property stores plain text, you can apply various formatting options to the TextBlock control to customize how the text is rendered in your app.
 You can set standard control properties like FontFamily, FontSize, FontStyle, Foreground, and CharacterSpacing to change the look of the text.
 You can also use inline text elements and Typography attached properties to format your text.
 These options affect only how the TextBlock displays the text locally, so if you copy and paste the text into a rich text control, for example, no formatting is applied.

+> [!NOTE]
->**Note**&nbsp;&nbsp;Remember, as noted in the previous section, inline text elements and non-default typography values are not rendered on the fast path.
+> Remember: as noted in the previous section, inline text elements and non-default typography values are not rendered on the fast path.

 ### Inline elements